Purdue-K-SW-Capstone/SharpShooter-Front/Coyote(sensor&network)/README.md

         #install pyserial ver 3.4
         python -m pip install pyserial

 The microphone(acoustic sensor) needs port setting due to the usb port changing issue.
 It happens when the Raspberry Pi reboots, so it needs to be fixed to a custom port ttyUSB_DEV1.
-Follwing is the setting process of the Raspberry Pi.
+Following is the setting process of the Raspberry Pi.

 - USB port setting